-Experience Scotland’s stunning lochs in all their glory on a visit to this stunning Celtic country.
+Experience Scotland’s lochs in all their glory on a visit to this stunning Celtic country.

 Not sure where to begin?
-You could start by browsing our best-selling Scotland tours.
-Or, choose from self-drive packages, privately guided tours and small group adventures to explore the beautiful corners of Scotland.
+You could start by exploring these top Scotland vacations.
+Or choose from self-drive packages, privately guided tours and small group adventures to discover the beautiful corners of Scotland.

 Contact Nordic Visitor's local travel experts to start planning your Scottish trip and see these amazing lochs for yourself.